Acute Care Hospitals

 Refer to Chapter 9a.docx (live.com) of the long-term care manual for details of HCS policies and procedures on acute care hospital assessments.

 A smaller group of individuals referred to HCS for long-term care services deal with multi-faceted barriers such as extensive criminal history, complex behavior challenges, medical complexity, bariatric, lack of decision maker, and/or not meeting Medicaid financial eligibility making the transition more complicated and time intensive.
-To reduce some of the pressure on an already strained healthcare system, DSHS in partnership with acute care hospitals is implementing a Guardianship pilot project that will target a smaller number of individuals for assistance with identifying Certified Public Guardians/Conservators.
+To reduce some of the pressure on an already strained healthcare system, DSHS in partnership with acute care hospitals implemented a Guardianship pilot project which targeted a smaller number of individuals for assistance with identifying Certified Public Guardians/Conservators.

 Acute Care Hospital Referral Resources